17 Best Things to Do in Bellagio (Lake Como, Italy)

 Where to stay in Bellagio

-If you’re someone who prefers to have a plethora of restaurants, bars, and shops on your doorstep, you’ll find many of the hotels and guesthouses in the Old Town to your liking.
+The best thing about Bellagio’s size is that you can never go too far wrong where you decide to stay.
+If you prefer to have lots of restaurants, bars, and shops on your doorstep, you’ll find many of the hotels and guesthouses in the Old Town to your liking.

-No matter where you decide to stay, make sure to book your accommodation far in advance, as Bellagio’s hotels tend to book up quickly during the high season.
+No matter where you decide to stay, make sure to book your accommodation far in advance, as Bellagio’s hotels tend to book up quickly during the high season!

 Below you can check my top recommendations for staying in Bellagio for different budgets.
 Alternatively, if you’re looking to stay elsewhere, read my in-depth post about where to stay in Lake Como.

-- Luxury | Grand Hotel Villa Serbelloni
+- Luxury: Grand Hotel Villa Serbelloni

-- Mid-range | Hotel du Lac & SPA
+- Mid-range: Hotel du Lac & SPA

-- Budget | Hotel Bellagio
+- Budget: Hotel Bellagio

 How to get to Bellagio